-8.0 The Designated Teacher for Looked After and Previously Looked After Children

-- The governing body must appoint a designated teacher (in non-maintained schools and colleges an appropriately trained teacher should take the lead) and should work with local authorities to promote the educational achievement of registered pupils who are looked after. - Designated teachers will have responsibility for promoting the educational achievement of children/ young people who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales. - Birmingham Children's Trust has ongoing responsibilities to the young people who cease to be looked after and become care leavers.
+3.0 The Designated Teacher for Looked After In our school the Designated Teacher is and Previously Looked After Children Name: Emma Sumner The governing body must appoint a designated teacher (in non-maintained schools and colleges an appropriately trained teacher should take the lead) and should work with local authorities to promote the educational achievement of registered pupils who are looked after.
+Designated teachers will have responsibility for promoting the educational achievement of children/ young people who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.
+Our Designated Teacher will: Work with the Virtual School to provide the most appropriate support utilising the pupil premium plus to ensure they meet the needs identified in the child's personal education plan.
+Work with the Virtual School headteacher to promote the educational achievement of previously looked after children.
+Birmingham Children's Trust has ongoing responsibilities to the young people who cease to be looked after and become care leavers.
 That includes keeping in touch with them, preparing an assessment of their needs and appointing a personal adviser who develops a pathway plan with the young person.
 This plan describes how Birmingham Children's Trust will support the care leaver to participate in education or training.

-Promoting the educational outcomes of children with a social worker

-Virtual school head role extension to children with a social worker - GOV.UK (www.gov.uk)

-- Children with a social worker may face barriers to education because of complex circumstances - Effective support for children with a social worker needs education settings and local authorities to work together.
-All agencies can play a crucial role in establishing a culture where every child is able to make progress. - Education settings and local authorities will have different responsibilities but establishing shared priorities can help to drive change for children.
+In non-maintained schools and colleges, an appropriately trained teacher should take the lead.
+Our school will work with partners to effectively identify the needs of children with a social worker and ensure they can access interventions that make a difference to their education Promoting the educational outcomes of children with a social worker /irtual school head role extension to children with a social worker - GOV.UK (www.gov.uk) DSLs will keep the details of the Birmingham Children's Trust Personal Advisor appointed to guide and support the care leaver and will liaise with them as necessary regarding any issues of concern affecting the care leaver.
+Children with a social worker may face barriers to education because of complex circumstances Effective support for children with a social worker needs education settings and local authorities to work together.
+All agencies can play a crucial role in establishing a culture where every child is able to make progress.
+The Virtual School Head Teacher has non-statutory responsibility for the strategic oversight of the educational attendance, attainment and progress of children with a social worker

+• Education settings and local authorities will have different responsibilities but establishing shared priorities can help to drive change for children.